-Virginia Martin, a Medical Economics consultant and president of Healthcare Consulting Associates of NW Ohio, Inc., advises the following steps in facing the specific challenge of EHR transitioning: Make a plan; define your team; use available resources; choose a vendor; set pre-implementation, implementation, and post-implementation projects.(4) Defining the best team in light of EHR implementation requires examination of organizational roles within the practice, including which staff will need training on the EHR and whether implementing medical scribes to handle EHR documentation may be a better use of staff and resources.
+Virginia Martin, a Medical Economics consultant and president of Healthcare Consulting Associates of NW Ohio, Inc., advises the following steps in facing the specific challenge of electronic healthcare record transitioning: Make a plan; define your team; use available resources; choose a vendor; set pre-implementation, implementation, and post-implementation projects.(4) Defining the best team in light of EHR implementation requires examination of organizational roles within the practice, including which staff will need training on the documentation system and whether implementing medical scribes to handle health record documentation may be a better use of staff and resources.

-Though facing these challenges can be daunting, there are companies which specifically provide EHR transition services to help providers navigate the process.
-Companies like ScribeConnect, a national scribe service provider, in addition to building and managing full service scribe programs, provide EHR transition assistance, including assistance with identifying the right EHR, customizing and integrating the EHR to the specific needs of the practice or clinical setting, training employees on the system, and development of templates and macros specific to the practice.
+Though facing these challenges can be daunting, there are companies which specifically provide transition services to help providers navigate the process.
+Companies like ScribeConnect, a national scribe service provider, in addition to building and managing full service scribe programs, provide EHR transition assistance, including assistance with identifying the right electronic health record provider, customizing and integrating the system to the specific needs of the practice or clinical setting, training employees on the system, and development of templates and macros specific to the practice.
 Services such as these during the “go-live” period can significantly reduce any productivity loss that would normally be associated with EHR transitions.

 While the changes called for in healthcare today may be technological, the methods to deal with these changes are fundamentally human: reflecting on why change is needed; preparing mentally and emotionally for change; relying on good resources to ease the transition process; and ultimately, embracing the benefits change will bring.